annmauck/anns-tray-ejector/README.md

 ```
 or by running the `prerequisite-installer.sh` file, included for your convenience.

-After you have installed python-appindicator, put the .py file (and the .png if you'd like, or use your own) wherever you'd like, and add `python [path to the .py]` to your startup applications.
+After you have installed python-appindicator, put the .py file (and the .png if you'd like, or use your own) wherever you'd like, and add `[path to the .py]` to your startup applications.

 ### Prerequisites